mariorez/blog.korge.org/_posts/2020-10-07-korge-tutorial-writing-2048-game-step-4-data-saving.md

 ## Updating score on restart

-We also should update score when the user choose to restart the game.
+We also should update score when the user chooses to restart the game.
 Since we already have a special function for restarting, it's quite simple to achieve:

 ```kotlin